Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 There’s more on this in our managing investment volatility section.

-The data is also worth considering.
+It is also worth considering what happens after big one day market falls.
 We have compiled total returns (which includes income reinvested) that have followed the 10 worst days for the FTSE 100 since the start of the century.

 The worst-day dates are peppered around times of crisis - the outbreak of Covid in 2000, the global financial crisis of 2008, and the post-dotcom bubble years of 2001 and 2002.